 • A space for healing and health and that makes you go “Ahhh”

 Yes!
 But each client’s coverage is different.
 It is important to understand your out-of-network policy.
 Our birth package fees are currently out-of-network with major insurance companies.
 Clients pay in full by 34 weeks gestation and are then provided a receipt for care following their birth to self-submit to their insurance company for reimbursement.

+The fees for our Birth Center Blossom Package and our Home Birth Root Package are due in full by 34 weeks gestation.
+We have several payment plan options available in-house to meet the needs of our consumers.
 We accept cash, checks and all major credit cards.
 Comprehensive maternity care fees are paid monthly and are due in full by 34 weeks in pregnancy.
 Payment plans are agreed upon at your first prenatal appointment.
 Don’t forget about your HSA or Health Savings Account.
 Money can be withdrawn from that to pay our services & then you have the added benefit of receiving tax benefits on your investment.